 Iraq is home to a dozen religious groups, including Sunni and Shia Muslims, Armenian, Assyrian, Chaldean and Syriac Christians, as well as Yazidi, Kaka'i, Shabaks, Mandaeans, Baha'is, and Jews.

-Since the advance of the so-called Islamic State, more than two million Iraqi adults and children live under a reign of terror and tyranny.
-Religious minorities represent a particularly vulnerable population.
+Following the advance of the so-called Islamic State, more than two million Iraqi adults and children lived under a reign of terror and tyranny.
 Tens of thousands of Christians, Yazidi, Shia Muslims, Shabak and others were forced to flee their homes.
 After the seizure of Mosul in June 2014, the terrorist group captured the town of Sinjar, massacred many, sexually enslaved approximately 5000 women and girls, and completely displaced the remaining Yazidi population.
-ISIS also targets religious minorities through the destruction of their holy sites, such as mosques and shrines dating back to the 8th century BCE.
+ISIS also targeted religious minorities through the destruction of their holy sites, such as mosques and shrines dating back to the 8th century BCE.
 Such systematic targeting of religious minorities and their holy places amounts to ethnic cleansing.

 Together with its international partners, the Jiyan Foundation commits itself to respecting and protecting the ancient cultural heritage of Kurdistan and Iraq.
 To do so, we educate children and youth, and create opportunities for exchange.
 We aim to see the diversity of the country reflected both in our clients and our teams, as we fight intolerance and extremism.